 - Where people cannot be two metres apart, we have done everything practical to manage transmission.

 What else have we done so far?

-At the beginning of the autumn term we will move Phase III.
+At the beginning of the spring term we re-wrote our risk assessment o include a four step road to recovery, with five tests to consider before moving between steps.
+More details can be found in our risk assessment (below).
+On March 8 we moved to step 3.
 This will be full time and all (100%) pupils will be expected to attend unless there is a particular reason this is not possible, which needs to be agreed by the headteacher.

-For this phase, each department (primary and secondary) will be a ‘bubble’.
-This means that staff and pupils will not mix outside of their department, and will avoid mixing between classes unless it is absolutely necessary for the education of the pupils.
+For this set, each class will be a ‘bubble’.
+This means that staff and pupils will not mix outside of their class, and will avoid mixing between classes unless it is absolutely necessary for the education of the pupils.

 Where possible, transport should keep children from different bubbles separate.